andrew/ultimate-awesome/README.md

 - [awesome-ai4s](https://github.com/hyperai/awesome-ai4s) - AI for Science 论文解读合集（持续更新ing），论文/数据集/教程下载：hyper.ai.
 - [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
+- [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Boilerplates for mobile and web apps.
 - [CV-pretrained-model](https://github.com/balavenkatesh3322/CV-pretrained-model) - A collection of computer vision pre-trained models.
 - [awesome-naming](https://github.com/gruhn/awesome-naming) - A curated list for when naming things is done right.
 - [awesome-privilege-escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.
 - [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
 Watch this repository for the latest updates! 🔥.
-- [awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
+- [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
-- [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
-- [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools.
 - [awesome-llm-interpretability](https://github.com/JShollaj/awesome-llm-interpretability) - A curated list of Large Language Model (LLM) Interpretability resources.
+- [Awesome-Knowledge-Graph-Reasoning](https://github.com/LIANGKE23/Awesome-Knowledge-Graph-Reasoning) - AKGR: Awesome Knowledge Graph Reasoning is a collection of knowledge graph reasoning works, including papers, codes and datasets.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.